mhw/topfield-hdsave/README.md

 HDSave is still in development and should be considered alpha quality.
 The raw device is opened read-only, so it should currently not be possible for tfhd to alter the disk's contents.
 Your mileage may vary though.
-The Unix command line program is able to read the super block and root directory of a Topfield hard disk.
+The Unix command line program is able to list the contents of directories and copy files from the Topfield hard disc to the host filesystem.
 Work on the TAP has not yet started.

 Some Implementation Thoughts
 ----------------------------